dfamonteiro/blog/blog/content/posts/production-load-generator.md

 - I'd like to thank [Óscar Martins](https://www.linkedin.com/in/oscarmartins/) for the political sponsorship and [Miguel Torres](https://www.linkedin.com/in/miguelangelotorres/) for the technical sponsorship & guidance.
 - I'd like to thank [Fábio Reis](https://www.linkedin.com/in/fabioreis23/) for promoting this tool to other parts of the company.
 - I'd like to thank the entire Electronics Template team for their contributions to the PLG.
 In no particular order, thank you to [Eduardo Oliveira](https://www.linkedin.com/in/eduardoliv/), [Flávio Rodrigues](https://www.linkedin.com/in/fl%C3%A1vio-rodrigues-63505110b/), [Erik Barba](https://www.linkedin.com/in/erik-alejandro-olalde-barba-b062251ab/), [Roberto García](https://www.linkedin.com/in/robertramgar/), Oscar Trejo, [Isaac Mateus](https://www.linkedin.com/in/isaac-mateus-b30240207/), [Daniel Pereira](https://www.linkedin.com/in/daniel-pereira-902905153/), and [Pedro Limas](https://www.linkedin.com/in/pedrolimas/).
+- I would like to thank [Nuno Nunes](https://www.linkedin.com/in/nunones/) for his stewardship of the `IoTTestOrchestrator` project.
-- I would like to thank [Diogo Paredes](https://www.linkedin.com/in/diogo-paredes/), [Eliana Vieira](https://www.linkedin.com/in/eliana-vieira-553710100/) and [Gonçalo Dias](https://www.linkedin.com/in/gon%C3%A7alo-dias/) for taking a chance on this project, with a special thank you to [Francisco Azevedo](https://www.linkedin.com/in/francisco-azevedo-48bb0b16b/) for his extensive feedback.
+- I would like to thank [Diogo Paredes](https://www.linkedin.com/in/diogo-paredes/), [Eliana Vieira](https://www.linkedin.com/in/eliana-vieira-553710100/) and [Gonçalo Dias](https://www.linkedin.com/in/gon%C3%A7alo-dias/) for taking a chance on this project, with a special thank you to [Francisco Azevedo](https://www.linkedin.com/in/francisco-azevedo-48bb0b16b/) for his extensive feedback which undoubtedly made the PLG better.

 And finally, I would like to thank you for reading my blog post!